Second Coming (The Stone Roses album)

 Second Coming is the second and final studio album by the English rock band the Stone Roses, released through Geffen Records on 5 December 1994 in the UK.
 It was recorded at Forge Studios in Oswestry, Shropshire, and Rockfield Studios near Monmouth, Wales, between 1992 and 1994.
 It went platinum in the UK, sold over 1 million copies worldwide, and was dedicated to Philip Hall, the band's publicist, who died of cancer in 1993.

-Although the band eventually reformed in 2011, and subsequently released two new singles in 2016, it did not materialize into a new studio album, as the band disbanded again the following year in 2017, leaving Second Coming the band's final album to date.
+Although the band eventually reformed in 2011, and subsequently released two new singles in 2016, it did not materialise into a new studio album, as the band disbanded again the following year in 2017, and bassist Gary Mounfield died in 2025.

 Background

 The second album by the Manchester four-piece suffered greatly at the time from the sheer weight of expectation generated by the 5½ years since the band's eponymous debut, and the band's withdrawal from the live arena for 4½ of those years.
-There had been speculation in the British press that the high expectations from their debut record had left the band "paralyzed with self-doubt," according to LA Times pop music critic Robert Hilburn.
-In addition, the Stone Roses returned to a changed musical environment, competing with a new generation of Britpop bands.
-The album reached number 4 on the UK Albums Chart.
+In this time the band were unable to release any new material due to their severance lawsuit against Silverstone records, which led to a feeling of malaise in the band and their waning fanbase who had grown tired of the protracted wait between releases.
+It was also during the sessions for the album that lead singer Ian Brown developed an addiction to cocaine, which affected his vocal performance considerably.There had been speculation in the British press that the high expectations from their debut record had left the band "paralyzed with self-doubt," according to LA Times pop music critic Robert Hilburn.
+In addition, the Stone Roses returned to a changed musical environment, competing with a new generation of Britpop bands such as the band Oasis who were widely regarded to have been passed the torch by earlier bands such as the Stone Roses.
+Many in the wider public had expected the band to continue their successful niche of intricate vocal harmonies and affected guitar parts and were blindsided by the band's heavier guitar driven sound.
+Nevertheless, the album reached number 4 on the UK Albums Chart.

 Three singles ("Love Spreads", "Ten Storey Love Song," and "Begging You") from the album were released in the UK.